chrischang24/QuantLib-Python/README.md

 # QuantLib-Python
-this is the self study notes for using QuantLib library in Python with Jupyter Notebook
+This is the self-study notes for using the QuantLib library in Python with Jupyter Notebook.